apigee/trireme/README.md

 standard Node.js.
 Some things are slower than that, and others are faster -- it all depends, as it does with all benchmarks.

+Furthermore, Java is notoriously slow to start up, and this especially hurts Trireme when it's used to run command-line tools.
+So please try it as a long-running server (which is Java's strong suit) before dismissing the whole thing because "trireme /tmp/hello-world.js" runs 40 times slower than node.
+Thanks!

-We would love to be able to use a faster JavaScript implementation, which would speed up all of Trireme.
+Finally, we would love to be able to use a faster JavaScript implementation, which would speed up all of Trireme.
 However, for many programs, Trireme on Rhino will be just fine, and the ability to embed Trireme inside another container is especially helpful.